citrontruc/personal-notes/c-sharp/09Thread.md

 ## Thread-safe Structures

-There are some natively thread-safe structures: example is the ConcurrentDictionary.
+There are some natively thread-safe structures: example is the ConcurrentDictionary or ConcurrentHashmap.
 Use the specific methods to access elements.